 As the son of two WI public school teachers, my hubby’s spring break vacations included caravaning from Green Bay, WI all the way to the beaches of Destin, Fl.
 Teacher families from Green Bay would spend a glorious week soaking in the rays, playing volleyball on the beach and cooking over the fire.
 The stories of his childhood vacations are amazing, but did I mention that they camped… all week?
 If by chance you envision some cool, RV type camper camping, think again.
 Nope, this was the traditional, put up a tent and live in a tent all week type of camping.
-Hearing those stories, I marvel because as much I desire camping to be part of our family tapestry, I go for the occasional over nights or weekend get always.
+Hearing those stories, I marvel because as much I desire camping to be part of our family tapestry, I go for the occasional overnights or weekend get always.

 One of our “inheritances” when I married into the family was the twenty year old Coleman tent.
 If I knew how to scan pictures and post them, I would share some of the hysterical memories we’ve had in that beast.
 Yes….beast, but they are precious memories, non the less.

-So often, families go into debt for that perfect family vacation when often, magical memories are in your own back yard.
+So often, families go into debt for that perfect family vacation when often, magical memories can be made right around the cornr or even in your own back yard.
 Now, lest you think I’d turn down a family cruise, you think wrong.
 There are certain times in your life when a dream vacation is so worth it, especially after dreaming AND saving for awhile, but I can guarantee that a “No spend family vacation” can be equally as memorable.
 I shared last year how to plan a cheap family vacation without being…cheap.

 From spring to fall, our younger ones camp outside no less than ten times.
 They love to pack up and head outside, and something about the mystery of hanging out with their cousins in the tent just draws them in every time.
 When they got this Coleman air mattress it was a rainy week, so our sitting room became their humble abode for the next six nights.
 Yes, they slept on that mattress, by choice, for nearly one straight week and loved every minute of it.
 (I only slept on it for one night, thank you very much…quite comfortable actually, but you would have thought I was a queen.
 My daughter was THAT excited I joined her.)